frostplexx/dotfiles.nix/README.md

 ```

 ##### Installing on macOS
-Run `./scripts/system-bootstrap.sh` to install Nix.
-The script will then also deploy the first generation on your device
+1. Install Determinate Nix from https://docs.determinate.systems.
+2. Run `sudo nix run nix-darwin/master#darwin-rebuild -- switch --flake <path/to/flake>#<config-name>`

 ##### Installing on NixOS
-Run `nix run nixpkgs#just -- deploy <hostname>`[^1] to deploy the system.
+Run `nixos-rebuild switch --flake <path/to/flake>#<config-name>` to deploy the system.

-#### After Installing
+#### Post-install Checklist

-- Reboot the computer or log out and back in for all the changes to take effect.
+- [ ] Reboot the computer or log out and back in for all the changes to take effect.
+- [ ] Log into 1Password and 1Password-cli
+- [ ] Enable SSH Agent and CLI integration in 1Password settings
+- [ ] Run `determinate-nixd login`
-- Run `generate_ssh_host` to generate the hosts file from 1Password entries for easy access.
+- [ ] Run `generate_ssh_host` to generate the hosts file from 1Password entries for easy access.
+- [ ] Restore folders from Time Machine

 ### Available Commands